 Leadership Solutions for the Industry’s Biggest Problems

 From government regulations and bureaucracy to a global pandemic and changing perceptions about nursing homes, the challenges faced by the long term care industry pose an uphill battle for facility leaders.
-Below, we will highlight the main challenges that facilities face today and suggest marketing and advocacy solutions that leaders can take to resolve these challenges.
+Below, we will highlight the main challenges that facilities face today and suggest marketing and advocacy solutions that highly successful leaders can take to resolve these challenges.

 Improving Branding to Address Low Census Rates